owenroberts/mmp270/labs/1-1_Scene_Manager.md

 ## 2. Create SceneManager.gd script
 - This script is used to communicate between objects and events in the scene
+- Get a reference to the player

+## 4. Update the PlayerController
+- Add an "Enemy" Area2D to interact with the player
-- Add a signal to the player to trigger game over
+- Add a signal to the PlayerController to communicate with the SceneManager

+## 5. Log the player signal
+- Use the Godot Debug Logger to print statements on signal events

+## 6. Add an Item
+- Add an "Item" Area2D to update the Global item_count value

+## 7. Add another example Area
+- Make another area for the player to interact with, it could be a key, a door, an NPC character or something else that would occur in a game
+- Change the debug print statement to show the player is interacting with something new

-## 3. Documentation
+## 8. Documentation
 - Add screen shots or video on Open Lab

 ## Full SceneManager.gd script